 It does this within a framework defined by articles of organization that you and your members choose.
-LLC protects you the owner from other practices.
+LLC protects you, the owner, from other practices.
 It notifies others the level of protection your company has.
 Also, consider how much initially the business will make and the type of industry the business will be in.
 Some industries receive more litigation than others.
 What an LLC does is prevents creditors from bringing lawsuits against an owner.
 The creditors sue the business instead.
 Determine the level of money borrowed or credit lines for the business.
 If planning on keeping business and personal assets separate, the LLC becomes the business vehicle for you.

 It takes research to find a good name for your business.
 The naming has rules you must adhere by in the state you set your business up.
 The business name cannot have profanities or explicit sexual language.
 You cannot duplicate the name of another business exactly.
-Ways exist to make a similar name, but that may or may not be a good choice especially if a business with a similar name goes bad.

 Depending on the state other restrictions may exist.
 Consider what words represent your business interests.
-Make a list and then begin researching on the internet if others have used that name in your state.
+Make a list and then begin researching on the Internet if others have used that name in your state.
 What a business owner wants remains something distinct and memorable.
 It should set your business apart from competitors.
 Check to see if the name occurs in trademarks.
 Those type of brand names are not available for use.

 To identify the company, you have become the state will require the acronyms LLC, L.L.C or the term limited liability company after your name.
 It becomes extremely important that as a business person you form the habit of adding LLC to your advertisements, marketing material or business transactions.

 If you plan to expand to other states, you may want to check that as well.
 Most recommend checking the secretary of state’s database of registered names to ensure your business is unique.
-Some states have an online database that for a small fee allows a search.
-It will take some time to organize the business adventure than many states let a you reserve a business name.
+Some states have an online database that for a small fee allows a search. it will take some time to organize the business adventure than many states let a you reserve a business name.

 You pay a fee, and the state hold the name for a short time before registration.
 Registration procedures vary state to state.
 Some states have the name registered separately from the articles of organization used to run the business.
-Other states insist that your business name not be registered until the articles of organization become filed.
+Other states insist that your business name not be registered until the articles of organization are filed.
 If you have a sole proprietorship that has been wildly successful, you can convert it to the LLC structure and retain the established name of your business.

 Find out the state mandates and follow it.
 If the name of your business has a level of creativity also consider registering it as a trademark to make your product or service different from competitors.
 You must trademark to receive trademark infringement protection.
 An U.S. Patent and Trademark office has the responsibility for that.
 It takes a form filled out and a fee of $275 to $325.